Springtime in Central Park

 4. Conservatory Water

 The area around the pond is home of some of the park’s loveliest foliage.
 These include Lebanon Cedars, willows, pine and beech trees.
 It also features the park’s largest display of spring blossoming Cherry Trees, besides the stands on either side of the reservoir.
 Other April blossoms include crabapples, daffodils, grape hyacinth (muscari), shadbush, and tulips.
 The surrounding benches are the perfect place for either a brief respite from your park sight-seeing tour or a more contemplative visit, relaxing while you watch the tiny white sails of model boats tacking against the breeze.
 Nearby you can also find two of the Park’s most popular statues, especially with children.
 At the northern end is the sculpture of Alice, of Wonderland fame, with all her favorite tea party playmates, and at the western edge a statue of master story teller Hans Christian Andersen.
-Conservatory Water is also the staging area for a dedicated group of bird watchers that have been tracking the life of Pale Male and his mate Lola, a pair of Hawks, that have made there home on a ledge on a nearby building.
+Conservatory Water is also the staging area for a dedicated group of bird watchers that have been tracking the life of Pale Male.

 3. Strawberry Fields